 Potty Training FAQs

-Q: Why is my dog regressing with potty training?
+Q:Why is my dog regressing with potty training?

-A: If your puppy is regressing with potty training, the first thing to do is review your house training chart.
+A:: If your puppy is regressing with potty training, the first thing to do is review your house-training chart.
 Have you started giving your puppy fewer potty breaks?
 Has the feeding schedule changed?
-Has anything else changed that might affect the puppy’s house training?
+Has anything else changed that might affect the puppy’s house-training?

-Q: Do puppy potty training sprays work?
+Q:Do puppy potty-training sprays work?

-A: Potty training sprays, which are sprays that help a puppy learn where to potty, can be quite helpful in some cases.
-As mentioned earlier, the smell of urine or feces can be like a restroom sign.
-Potty training sprays let you set up restroom signs in designated potty areas.
+A:Potty-training sprays, which are sprays with a unique smell that help a puppy learn where to potty, can be helpful in some cases.
+The smell of urine or feces can be like a restroom sign.
+Potty-training sprays let you set up restroom signs in designated potty areas.

-Q: At what age should my dog be potty trained?
+Q:At what age should my dog be potty trained?

-A: The age when a dog should be potty trained varies by breed and size, but most dogs can be fully potty trained by the time they are about nine months to 1 year old.
+A:The age when a dog should be potty trained varies by breed and size, but most dogs can be fully potty trained by the time they are about 9 months to 1 year old.

-Q: Can dogs potty train themselves?
+Q:Can dogs potty train themselves?

-A: It would be nice if dogs could potty train themselves, but I have never seen this happen.
-Sometimes young puppies living with older house-trained dogs do learn to potty outdoors with their older “sibling,” but that doesn’t prevent them from pottying indoors too.
-No matter what, you will need to manage the puppy and follow a regular potty break schedule to get your puppy 100 percent potty trained.
+A:It would be nice if dogs could potty train themselves, but it’s extremely rare.
+Sometimes young puppies living with older, house-trained dogs do learn to potty outdoors with their older “sibling,” but that doesn’t prevent them from pottying indoors too.
+Pretty much all pet parents will need to manage their puppy and follow a regular potty-break schedule to get their puppy 100 percent potty trained.

 More Puppy Training: